A HEART SHAPED BY WISDOM

 “Do not give what is holy to the dogs; nor cast your pearls before swine, lest they trample them under their feet, and turn and tear you in pieces.” — Matthew 7:6 (NKJV)

-The hardest version of this is when these are not strangers.
+The hardest version of this truth is when these are not strangers.

 They are family.

-And slowly — without ever making a conscious decision — the heart that was meant to be guarded begins to hollow out from the inside.
+And slowly — without announcement — the heart that was meant to be guarded begins to hollow out from the inside.

-I have sat with the image of that stone long enough now to understand what it was telling me the moment I found it on that shore.
+I’ve sat with that stone long enough now to understand what it was showing me.

-All those marks.
-All those pockets pressed deep into the surface by years of resistance and pressure.
+All those pockets pressed deep by resistance and time.

 That is not damage.

-That is the record of a heart that stayed in the fight without losing its shape.
+That is a heart that stayed in the fight without losing its shape.

 A heart shaped by wisdom is not smooth.